 A classic "stand alone" liquefier takes in near-ambient-temperature-and-pressure nitrogen, compresses it, cools it, then expands the high pressure stream to produce refrigeration.
 In some liquefier systems a second refrigeration system using an environmentally-friendly form of refrigerant provides some of the higher temperature duty.

 A stand-alone liquefier cycle produces only liquid nitrogen.
-If it is desired to produce liquid oxygen, and both the ASU and liquefier will be new units, a portion of the liquid nitrogen production will typically be sent to the ASU to provide the refrigeration which is needed to allow withdraw the desired amount of liquid oxygen from the cold box.
+If it is desired to produce liquid oxygen, and both the ASU and liquefier will be new units, a portion of the liquid nitrogen production will be sent to the ASU to provide the refrigeration which is needed to allow withdraw the desired amount of liquid oxygen from the cold box.

 In highly integrated air separation and liquefaction plants, most if not all of the refrigeration for both air separation and product liquefaction is produced in the liquefier section.
 Refrigeration is transferred to the air separation section of the plant through heat exchangers and injection of liquid nitrogen as distillation column reflux.
 Highly integrated merchant liquid production plants are less expensive to build and more thermodynamically efficient.
 They can be very flexible in the sense of allowing production of varying mixes of liquid nitrogen and liquid oxygen.
-On the other hand, they have a potential disadvantage - the liquefier cannot be shut down independently of the air separation unit.

 When a totally new air separation plant is designed, an important question to address is whether the ASU and NLU (Nitrogen Liquefier Unit) will typically operate in tandem, or whether independent operation may be desirable.
 Bulk liquid only plants are good candidates for close integration with the air separation process cycle.
 "Piggyback" plants with substantial pipelined gas demand may want the ability to operate independently of the liquefier.